MetaSys-LISBP/IsoCor/doc/tutorials.rst

 .. topic:: Example 3 - MS analysis of derivatized metabolites with in source fragmentation, with all tracer atoms in the detected ion: TBDMS-derivatized Alanine

           Alanine (C3H7O2N) can be analyzed by GC-MS after t-butyldimethyl-silylation (TBDMS derivatization).
-          A fragment that is classically used for 13C-metabolic flux analysis is the 'M-57' fragment that contains all atoms the compound of interest and two TBDMS groups, one of which lose the fragment [C4H9].
+          A fragment that is classically used for :sup:`13` C-metabolic flux analysis is the 'M-57' fragment that contains all atoms the compound of interest and two TBDMS groups, one of which lose the fragment [C4H9].
           The elemental formula of the two TBDMS groups excluding the latter fragment (i.e. [Si2C8H21])